NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ## Results

-Each individual Result is structured similarly, with Node Bindings and Analyses.
-Both input nodes must be pinned, and therefor no unpinned nodes will exist in the Query Graph.
+Each individual Result is structured similarly, with NodeBindings and Analyses.
+Both input nodes must be pinned, and therefor no unpinned nodes will exist in the QueryGraph.
 This means there is only one result for each query, contained within the Results field of the Message.
 This Result can have many Analyses, each one corresponding to a different Path.
 This follows the same Result-merging rules used in other query types, where results that contain the same nodes but different analyses are combined into a single result, with their analyses concatenated.

-Each analysis no longer contains Edge Bindings, with no Query Graph edges to bind to.
-Instead, the Analysis utilizes Path Bindings to bind to Query Graph Paths.
-Each Path Binding binds an Auxiliary Graph by `id` to a Query Graph Path.
+Each analysis no longer contains EdgeBindings, with no QueryGraph edges to bind to.
+Instead, the Analysis utilizes PathBindings to bind to QPath.
+Each Path Binding binds an Auxiliary Graph by `id` to a QPath.
-This is similar to how Edge Bindings bind a Knowledge Graph Edge, by id, to a Query Graph Edge.
+This is similar to how EdgeBindings bind a KnowledgeGraph Edge, by id, to a QueryGraph Edge.

 ```
 "results": [